Video Recording: 6 Reasons Why You Need a Live Stream CMS

 Organizations that invest heavily in live streaming events have a variety of reasons for wanting to record them.
 Some companies may want backups of the event for compliance or internal training purposes, while others may choose to use the recording to generate additional revenue via VOD or through the creation of promotional clips and advertisements.

-That means a video CMS should have a realizable and scalable way for recording live streams.
+That means a video CMS should have a realizable and scalable way of recording live streams.
 There are a number of ways broadcasters can record live events, from encoding software to hardware encoders, but it’s not always straightforward.
 Not every solution has the capability and it can sometimes impact the stream’s performance.

 A Video CMS or OVP, however, can often record live streams with just a few settings.
 Using a video hosting platform for recording eliminates the need for transcoding processing power and a large amount of storage space, while still offering a high-quality viewing experience.